idm-auth/admin-backend-koa/.amazonq/rules/project-conventions.md

 - If unsure about the correct approach, ask for clarification before implementing
 - ALWAYS present the solution plan BEFORE implementing, especially when creating new files or making architectural changes
 - Wait for user confirmation before proceeding with file creation or major refactoring
+- **NEVER bypass the user's explicit architectural requirements, even if a "simpler" solution seems available**
+- **If the user says the request MUST go through Koa routes/middlewares, it MUST go through them - do NOT call services directly as a shortcut**
+- **ALWAYS respect the user's architectural decisions, even if they seem more complex than alternatives**
+- **CRITICAL: NEVER make conclusions without evidence - ALWAYS add debug logs first, check logs, then investigate**
+- **When debugging, ALWAYS add logs at key points to understand what's happening before drawing conclusions**
+- **If something doesn't work, add logs → check output → investigate → fix.
+Never skip the logging step**

 ## Decision Tracking Rules
 - ALWAYS track user rejections during the conversation